3milychu/cv_ml/README.md

-# Computer and Machine Learning Templates
+# Computer Vision and Machine Learning Templates

 Included in this repo are go-to templates I've created to work with computer vision and machine learning models.